 We will ask the person investigating the complaint to recommend the action which they believe would be recommended by the Legal Ombudsman if the complaint was referred to the Legal Ombudsman.

-The person investigating your complaint will provide you with a detailed assessment report together setting out their findings and any relevant recommendations in respect of the issues you raise.
-A copy of which will be first forwarded to us for review..
+The person investigating your complaint will provide you with an assessment report together setting out their findings and any relevant recommendations in respect of the issues you raise.
+A copy of the report will be first be forwarded to us.
 We will generally follow the recommendations made but if we think they are not appropriate we will explain our reasons to you.

 If we have to change any of the timescales above, we will contact you to explain why.